anuhyabs/radar_prediction/README.md

 ## Project Summary

 We are trying to estimate the backscattering of radar from snowpits using parameters from SnowEx data such as density, temperature, grain size and height.
 We are also trying to understand the relationship between these input parameters and the backscatter and evaluate the parameter sensitivity.
 We also want to explore the link between SnowEx pit measurements and input parameters of DMRT-Bic.
+Another cool thing would be to see if there is a correlation between the SWE and the amplitudes.

 ### The problem